-Honestly this is a road I never saw myself going down, but nevertheless, it’s a great source of mum friends.
-People who you were close with many years ago, or perhaps people who you have know through someone else.
+Honestly, this is a road I never saw myself going down, but nevertheless, it’s a great source of mum friends.
+People who you were close with many years ago, or perhaps people who you have to know through someone else.
 If they’ve got kids, they’ll be open to getting to know you again.
 Since having Theodore I’ve reconnected with people who I thought had long left my life never to be seen again!
-You’ll be surprised how easy it is to just pick up friendships where you left off, you’ll have tonnes to talk about because a) babies and b) old memories!
+You’ll be surprised how easy it is to just pick up friendships where you left off, you’ll have tonnes to talk about because of a) babies and b) old memories!
 So don’t be afraid, send them a quick message on Facebook and simply ask if they’d like to catch up!

 This is where you’ll make your ‘circle’.
 I feel so lucky that myself and Theodore have made a fantastic group of friends from our Children Centres group.
 I started taking Theodore to a baby class when he was 7 weeks old and quickly made friends with 6 other women and their babies who are all a few months apart from each other.
 We regularly meet at toddler groups now and also plan days out together.
-These ladies have helped me tremendously though all the struggles and stages Theodore has gone though mostly because their little one’s are going though the same leaps at the same time.
-We all chat every day on messenger, and get to see what each little one is up too.
+These ladies have helped me tremendously through all the struggles and stages Theodore has gone though mostly because their little ones are going through the same leaps at the same time.
+We all chat every day on messenger and get to see what each little one is up too.
 I’ve seen all their babies grow and love them all so much, all special in their own way.

 Cafes/Out and About